 Similarly, St Patrick’s College closed in 1863 with an accumulated debt of £5,000.
 Within two years the school was taken over by the Jesuits, and then operated in tandem with St Francis Xavier College.

 Wesley College also experienced financial difficulties, to the extent that by 1897 its debt had reached £15,000.
 The committee agreed that the school would be sold if a buyer could be found.
 As it was clear that the debt exceeded the value of the building and land, no purchaser came forward and the school survived.

 These former government school scholars were important in helping the public grammar schools secure examination passes, and therefore reputational success.
-In 1890 for instance, 91 of the 365 pupils at Scotch College were scholarship holders – approximately 25 percent – and it would be expected that they comprised a much greater percentage in the later years of schooling.
+In 1890 for example, 91 of the 365 pupils at Scotch College were scholarship holders – approximately 25 percent – and it was expected that they would comprise a much greater percentage in the later years of schooling.

 Historical development and consequences for Victorian secondary education